po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/01-Day/01-Day-LessonPlan.md

   * It's done when the page has a styled navbar.

-  * It's done when the page has a styled and dismissible alert box.
+  * It's done when the page has a styled and dismissable alert box.

   * It's done when the page has a styled form.